RobSmithDev/FloppyDriveBridge/README.md

 	Which are separately licenced as UnLicence - see http://unlicense.org

 # Updates:
-October 2021: Suppot for HD disks, turbo speed and a few other things - Requires new disk.cpp from https://github.com/RobSmithDev/WinUAE
+October 2021: Support for HD disks, turbo speed and a few other things - Requires new disk.cpp from https://github.com/RobSmithDev/WinUAE
-19th June 2021: Massivly improve write system.
-Requires new disk.cpp from https://github.com/RobSmithDev/WinUAE
-                Small update for Bridge to support 'no-click' option Fixed some issues with thread scheduling on Linux (Pi)
+              Fixed 64-bit build with the FTDI driver 19th June 2021: Massivly improve write system.
+Requires new disk.cpp from https://github.com/RobSmithDev/WinUAE Small update for Bridge to support 'no-click' option Fixed some issues with thread scheduling on Linux (Pi)